-Still need to carve your jack-o-lantern for Halloween?
+Do you still need to carve your jack-o-lantern for Halloween?
 Are you planning to decorate your porch or lawn with various sizes of pumpkins?
 Do you need funny-shaped gourds for each of your Halloween party attendees to paint?
 Come to Southwest Michigan!
-There are several places offering a selection of locally grown pumpkins in their patches and farm markets listed below where you can still find locally grown pumpkins.
+There are several patches and farm markets listed below where you can still find locally grown pumpkins.
 Here are 10 tips to help you pick the best one:

 - Pick a pumpkin that is firm all over (no soft spots).
 Mushy is not good for carving or cooking.